sdonovan001/model-serving/local/README.md

 curl -d '{"signature_name": "serving_default", "instances": [[24.7, 40.66]]}' \
    -X POST http://localhost:8088/v1/models/fare-model/versions/1:predict

-# This should return something like...
+# This should return a prediction for the cabe fare similar to...
 {
     "predictions": [[59.6053162]]
 }